hummingbot/hummingbot-site/docs/bounties/faq.md

 ## What tests do developer need to write?

-- CLOB connectors: unit tests
+- CLOB spot and perp connectors: unit tests
 - AMM connectors: curl tests, optional unit tests (in `test-bronze` folder)

 ## How can a developer get assigned to a bounty?